petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2b-storefront/creating-a-checkout-page.md

 1. Click *Publish Master*.

-Finally, you completed building the B2B storefront.
+Awesome!
+You completed building the B2B storefront.
 In the next and final module, you'll customize the B2B experience for business customers by adding custom price lists, terms and conditions, order types and more!

 [Customizing the B2B Experience](../customizing-the-b2b-experience.md)